JAremko/ctl-api-example/README.md

 ## Introduction

 This repository contains a client-server application demonstrating the use of Protobufs and WebSockets to control a thermal camera.
 The server part consists of two components: a Go server and a C server, communicating via named pipes.
-The client is a JavaScript-based frontend that now includes synchronization through iframes.
+The client is a JavaScript-based frontend that includes synchronization between clients.

 ## Repository Structure

 - `/server`: Contains the Go server code (`main.go` and `cinterface.go`) and C code (`main.c`).
 - `/client`: Contains the frontend JavaScript code (`client.js`) and HTML (`ctl.html` and `index.html`).
-- `thermalcamera.proto`: The Protobuf schema defining the service and messages.
+- `thermalcamera.proto`: The Protobuf schema defining messages.
 - `Dockerfile.client` & `Dockerfile.server`: Dockerfiles used to build the client and server containers.
 - `docker-compose.yml`: Docker Compose file to orchestrate the client and server containers.